 While increasing your cat’s food is one way to promote weight gain, this strategy might not work when used alone.
 A cat with a poor appetite may not eat enough of the food to gain weight, so supplementation becomes important.

 Weight-gain supplements contain concentrated calories to give your cat a nutritional boost without requiring him to eat more food.
 Many of these supplements contain calories from fish oils for a healthy addition to your cat’s diet, and they’re packed with the necessary minerals and vitamins for cats to gain weight.

-It’s a good idea to take your cat to the vet anytime you notice unexplained weight loss, whether that occurs suddenly or gradually.
+Sometimes an overeating cat manages weight loss, still – and if this is the case, it’s time to call the vet.
+It’s a good idea to take your pet there anytime you notice unexplained weight loss, whether that occurs suddenly or gradually.
 Cat weight loss can be triggered by many health issues, including intestinal parasites, food allergies, infections, and diabetes.
 Your vet can check your cat over and make sure that none of these serious issues is behind the weight loss.

 Your vet can also help you make a plan for your cat’s weight management.
 Be sure to share information about any supplements or foods that you’re currently feeding.

 Helping your cat gain weight can take time, but it’s an important step in keeping him healthy.
 Your vet is an important partner in this journey and can advise you which supplements and options are best for your cat’s individual situation.

 - Here’s what to do if your cat’s chewing the Christmas tree lights

 - Video: This is everything that can go wrong with your cat and your Christmas tree

 - Can cats eat turkey?
 These are the Thanksgiving foods your cat can eat safely